Espalmador is a wild and unspoiled island not far from Formentera.

 Aerial view of Espalmador island

-Just 150 meters from Formentera island is Espalmador (S’Espalmador in ibicenco): an authentic earthly paradise belonging to the Natural Park of Ses Salines of Ibiza and Formentera.
-The island of Espalmador is a wild refuge far from the most famous and popular beaches of Formentera.
-With its surface area just over 2 km², the island retains a highly pristine appearance and is protected by the Island Council which strictly prohibits the construction of any tourist facility.
+Just 150 meters from the island of Formentera lies Espalmador (S’Espalmador in Ibizan), a true earthly paradise belonging to the Ses Salines Natural Park of Ibiza and Formentera.
+The island of Espalmador is a wild refuge far from the most well-known and crowded beaches of Formentera.
+With an area of just over 2 km², the island has a highly unspoiled appearance and is protected by the Consell Insular, which strictly prohibits the construction of any tourist facilities.

-Espalmador belongs to the archipelago of the Balearic Islands made up of the main islands: Mallorca, Menorca, Ibiza and Formentera and the smaller islands that are: Cabrera with its national park, Dragonera, Es Vedrà, Espardell and Tagomago.
+Espalmador belongs to the Balearic Islands archipelago, made up of the main islands: Mallorca, Menorca, Ibiza and Formentera, and the smaller islands: Cabrera with its national park, Dragonera, Es Vedrà, Espardell and Tagomago.
 This archipelago forms an autonomous community where the official language is Catalan.

-It is possible to visit it either by an organized excursion (often by catamaran) or by the Bahia boat which departs from both La Savina and Ses Illetes.
+It is possible to visit it on an organized excursion (by catamaran or inflatable boat), usually departing from the port of La Savina.
 Excursions to Espalmador depart from both Formentera and Ibiza.

-This island has no villages or tourist structures and the almost total absence of historical evidence suggests that it has long been unexplored by human beings.
-Currently the only buildings are two large properties in pure Ibizan style, a small chapel, a lighthouse and, on the highest point of the island there is an ancient watch tower, probably built for the sighting of pirates, known by the name of Sa Guardiola.
-This two-storey tower is located on the west side of the island and is visible during the ferry trip from Ibiza to Formentera.
+This island is devoid of inhabited centers or tourist facilities and the almost total absence of historical evidence suggests that it has been unexplored by humans for a long time.
+Currently, the only constructions are two large properties in pure Ibizan style, a small chapel, a lighthouse and, on the highest point of the island, there is an ancient watchtower, probably built for sighting pirates, known as Sa Guardiola.
+This two-story tower is located on the west side of the island and is visible during the ferry ride from Ibiza to Formentera.

-The most important feature of Espalmador is that it is a private island: its controversial history dates back to ancient times.
-The only more recent news tells of its historic owner, the architect Normann Cinnamond.
-He and his sister, both of Catalan origins, inherited the island from their grandfather Bernard Cinnamond James, a wealthy businessman, descendant of a wealthy English family.
-The story goes that, Sir Bernard, fond of traveling, sailing in the Mediterranean waters, fell in love with this island and, in 1932, bought it from the previous owner, Carlos Tur Roig, for 42,500 pesetas.
-An amusing anecdote tells that, in the deed of sale signed by the parties, Carlos Tur wanted to incidentally state that, among the different fauna that populated the island, all the major and minor cattle remained his property while ducks, pigeons and hens would be been sold together with the land.
+The most important feature of Espalmador is the fact that it is a private island: its controversial history dates back to ancient times.
+The only recent news tells of its historical owner, the architect Normann Cinnamond.
+He and his sister Rosy, both of Catalan origin, inherited the island from their grandfather Bernard Cinnamond James, a wealthy businessman, descendant of a wealthy English family.
+The story goes that Sir Bernard, a passionate traveler, sailing in the Mediterranean waters fell in love with this island and, in 1932, bought it from the previous owner Carlos Tur Roig for 42,500 pesetas.
+A funny anecdote tells that, in the sales deed signed by the parties, Carlos Tur wanted to specify that, among the different fauna that populated the island, all cattle of all sizes remained his property, while ducks, pigeons and hens would have been sold together with the land.

 Who owns Espalmador?
-In recent times, Espalmador, one of the few private islands in Spain, has once again changed ownership: the Cinnamond brothers decided a few years ago to put this little paradise located between Formentera and Ibiza back for sale and, after the first listing that was around the 30 million euros, the island was sold in early 2018 to a wealthy family in Luxembourg.
-With the “modest” amount of 18 million euros they have secured a corner of paradise immersed in the crystal clear waters of the Mediterranean Sea.
-The new owners, like the previous ones, must comply with the current laws that prohibit any data-cfasync="false" data-cfasync="false" type of new construction.
+In recent times, Espalmador, one of the few private islands in Spain, has once again changed hands: the Cinnamond brothers decided to put this little paradise located between Formentera and Ibiza back up for sale a few years ago, and after initial asking prices of around 30 million euros, the island was sold in early 2018 to a wealthy family from Luxembourg.
+For the “modest” sum of 18 million euros, they secured a corner of paradise immersed in the crystal-clear waters of the Mediterranean Sea.
+The new owners, like the previous ones, must comply with current laws that prohibit any new construction.

-Also with regard to this sale there is a curious episode: the Council of Formentera had tried to buy the island of Espalmador even asking for financial support from the Balearic government but, due to lack of funds, they could not complete the purchase .
-Both institutions then asked in vain for further help from the central government, which again failed to help them economically.
+There was also a curious episode related to this sale: the Consell de Formentera had even tried to buy the island of Espalmador, going so far as to ask for financial support from the Balearic Islands government, but due to a lack of funds they were unable to complete the purchase.
+Both bodies then asked in vain for further help from the central government, which was also unable to help them financially in this case.

 The sandy beach of Espalmador

-Espalmador, despite having most of the rugged coastline, nevertheless offers numerous beaches, all virgin and enchanting.
-The most beautiful is undoubtedly Es Racò de S’Alga (also known as Platja de S’Alga), a natural inlet with fine white sand and a crystalline sea.
-This 1000 meters long beach is surrounded at the back by a small promontory covered with vegetation and is located in the western part.
+Espalmador, despite having a mostly rugged coastline, still offers numerous beaches, all pristine and enchanting.
+The most beautiful is undoubtedly Es Racò de S’Alga (also known as Platja de S’Alga), a natural cove with fine white sand and crystal-clear sea.
+This 1000-meter-long beach is surrounded behind by a small promontory covered with vegetation and is located in the western part.

-All the beaches of Espalmador enjoy sandy and sloping bottoms, ideal for taking a relaxing bath and entering into full harmony with the spirit of the island.
-Here the presence of nudists is very high compared to all the other beaches in Formentera; the isolated position and the total absence of accommodation facilities allows a total connection between man and the nature that surrounds him.
-In this regard, it is important to remember to bring with you everything you need to spend a few hours in this little corner of paradise, you will not find either food or water!
+All the beaches of Espalmador have sandy and sloping bottoms, ideal for taking a relaxing swim and fully embracing the spirit of the island.
+Here, the presence of nudists is very high compared to all the other beaches of Formentera; the isolated position and the total absence of tourist facilities allow a total connection between man and the surrounding nature.
+In this regard, it is important to remember to bring everything you need to spend a few hours in this little corner of paradise, you will not find food or water!

-Despite the proximity to the northern tip of Ses Illetes beach (called Es Trucadors), Espalmador is no longer accessible on foot.
-In the past it was practicable, depending on the tide conditions, to cross the strip of sea that divided Formentera from Espalmador: the famous Es Pas also known as “the crossing”.
-For some years it has been absolutely forbidden to try out this experience and there is a much safer and more comfortable way.
+Despite its proximity to the northern tip of Ses Illetes beach (called Es Trucadors), Espalmador is no longer reachable on foot.
+In the past, it was possible to cross the strip of sea that separated Formentera from Espalmador, depending on the tide conditions: the famous Es Pas, also known as “the crossing”.
+For some years now, it has been absolutely forbidden to attempt this experience and there is a much safer and more comfortable way to get there.

 The muddy lagoon of Espalmador

-For many years, one of Espalmador’s greatest attractions was the mud baths.
-Many people went to this muddy lagoon to immerse themselves and cover themselves with slime from the alleged healing qualities.
+For many years, one of the main attractions of Espalmador has been the mud baths.
+Many people went to this muddy lagoon to immerse themselves and cover themselves in slime from the alleged healing qualities.

-For some years the Island Council of Formentera and Ibiza has declared the area inaccessible for this data-cfasync="false" data-cfasync="false" type of activity.
-Besides not bringing any benefit to the skin, it irrevocably damaged the local fauna, in particular some species of birds that nested nearby.
+For some years now, the Consell Insular de Formentera and Ibiza has declared the area inaccessible for this kind of activity.
+In addition to bringing no benefit to the skin, it irreparably damaged the local fauna, in particular some species of birds that nested nearby.

-This pond initially occupied a space of about four hectares, but has decreased considerably in recent years, due to the rains that have become increasingly rare.
+This pond initially occupied an area of about four hectares, but has decreased considerably in recent years, due to increasingly rare rains.

 “Every trip you live three times: